 Mariners Analysis: Handicapping the M’s Demotion Candidates (Poll)

-May 30, 2015; Seattle, WA, USA; Seattle Mariners designated hitter Rickie Weeks (25) eyes home plate umpire Jeff Kellogg as he is called out on strikes to end the eighth inning against the Cleveland Indians at Safeco Field.
+May 9, 2015; Seattle, WA, USA; Seattle Mariners shortstop Chris Taylor (1) throws to first in the first inning against the Oakland Athletics at Safeco Field.
 Mandatory Credit: Jennifer Buchanan-USA TODAY Sports

 The Mariners are going to need a staring pitcher for Tuesday’s game against the New York Yankees, and someone is going to have to go down to make room for the incoming hurler.